mohammadamin382/Envella_library/README.md

 ## 🤝 Contributing

-Contributions to Senv are welcome!
+Contributions to Envella are welcome!
 Here's how you can contribute:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)